forkkit/supertokens-node-mysql-ref-jwt/README.md

         domain: string, // this is the domain to set for all the cookies.
 The path for all cookies except the refresh token will be "/" secure?: boolean // default true.
 Sets if the cookies are secure or not.
 Ideally, this value should be true in production mode.
     },
     onTokenTheftDetection?: (userId: string, sessionHandle: string) => void; // default undefined.
 This function is called when a refresh token theft is detected.
 The userId can be used to log out all devices that have this user signed in.
-Or the sessionHandle can be used to just logout this particular "stolen session".
+Or the sessionHandle can be used to just log out this particular "stolen session".
 }
 ```
 To change the default values or ranges, please see /lib/ts/config.ts file.